-Hill, a San Mateo resident who has represented his city on the county and Assembly levels, has about $178,449 in cash remaining, while Lieber has about $128,085.
-He received nearly 1,500 contributions for his Senate campaign, roughly three times as many as Lieber.
+Campaign documents also show Hill with a roughly $50,000 edge in cash remaining.
+Hill, a San Mateo resident who has represented his city on the county and Assembly levels, has about $178,449 left, while Lieber has about $128,085.
+Hill received nearly 1,500 contributions for his Senate campaign, roughly three times as many as Lieber.

-Lieber's list of contributors includes local environmentalists, such as former Palo Alto Mayor Peter Drekmeier and Michael Closson, executive director of the local environmental nonprofit, Acterra.
-Among her biggest Palo Alto supporters is Michael Kieschnick, manager of CREDO Mobile, who gave her campaign $1,000.
+Lieber's list of contributors includes a number of local environmentalists, including former Palo Alto Mayor Peter Drekmeier and Michael Closson, executive director of the local environmental nonprofit Acterra.
+Among her biggest Palo Alto contributions is from Michael Kieschnick, manager of Credo Mobile, who gave her campaign $1,000.

 Hill, despite his huge fundraising advantage, has received only five contributions from Mountain View and 17 from Palo Alto, campaign-finance documents show.

-Hill's Palo Alto contributors include City Council candidate Marc Berman, who gave $250, and former Mayor Yoriko Kishimoto, who contributed $100.
-But his campaign also benefited from major support from Hewlett-Packard Company, which gave $3,900 along with another $3,843 in "non-monetary contributions."
+Hill's Palo Alto contributors include City Council candidate Marc Berman, who gave Hill's campaign $250, and former Mayor Yoriko Kishimoto, who contributed $100.
+But his campaign also benefited from major support from Hewlett Packard, which gave him $3,900 along with another $3,843 in "non-monetary contributions."

 Hill, meanwhile, received 264 checks from donors in his hometown of San Mateo.
-Lieber did not receive any San Mateo checks as of Oct.
+Lieber had not received any San Mateo checks as of Oct.
 25, when the reporting period concluded.
 Hill also has the endorsement of some of the state's most prominent Democrats, including Gov. Jerry Brown and Lt.
 Gov. Gavin Newsom.

-Labor unions, political-action committees and major corporations have also contributed mightily to Hill's fundraising advantage.
-The State Building and Construction Trades Council of California gave $7,800, as have the California State Council of Laborers PAC and the Plumbers, Steamfitters and Refrigeration Fitters, UA Local 393 Political Action Fund.
-Hill's other major backers include the California Healthcare Institute ($3,900), the California Dental Political Action Committee ($3,900), the California Beer & Beverage Distributors Community Affairs Fund ($3,900), the McDonald's California Operators ($3,900) and Monsanto Company ($1,500).
+Labor unions, political-action committees and major corporations have also contributed mightily to Hill's fundraising edge.
+The State Building and Construction Trades Council of California gave his campaign $7,800, as have the California State Council of Laborers PAC and the Plumbers, Steamfitters and Refrigeration Fitters, UA Local 393 Political Action Fund.
+Hill's other major backers include the California Healthcare Institute ($3,900), the California Dental Political Action Committee ($3,900), the California Beer & Beverage Distributors Community Affairs Fund ($3,900) the McDonald's California Operators ($3,900) and Monsanto Company ($1,500).

 Lieber told the Weekly in a recent interview that her campaign made a decision to be stingy during the primary season so as to have funds available for the general election.